joekreu/basic_pcp/PARSING.md

 _lbp_ = _rbp_ = 5).

 In summary, user defined binding powers should be integers in range `6 to 99`.
+This does not seem to be a serious restriction.
+If required, the range could easily be extended.

 The _lbp_ and _rbp_ values of a specific operator can be equal or differ by any number, as long as they are in this range.
 Binding powers of unary